 Among the surveys considered, SKA2 offers the most stringent constraints, owing to its large sky coverage and high galaxy number density.
 For this survey, the $1\sigma$ uncertainty on \( C_{\rm vis,0} \) can reach below \( 1.1 \times 10^{-7} \).
 In addition, Euclid also achieves tight constraints, reaching the few-\(10^{-7}\) level.
 DESI BGS, although limited to lower redshifts and affected by larger shot noise in its higher bins, still yields competitive bounds, with the \(1\sigma\) uncertainty on \( C_{\rm vis,0} \) reaching approximately \( 1.4 \times 10^{-6} \).

 An additional parameter included in our Fisher analysis, which is not present in the previous work \cite{Castello:2024lhl}, is the shot noise amplitude \( n_n \).
 To allow for a more flexible and data-driven modeling of noise contributions that evolve with cosmic time, we treat \( n_n \) as a free parameter in each redshift bin.
+This allows the noise contribution to deviate from the standard assumption that galaxies follow a Poisson sampling of the underlying matter distribution.
+This effective noise term can capture additional stochastic effects, such as observational systematics, selection effects (e.g., the Malmquist bias), or complex masking, which may vary across different redshifts and cannot be accurately inferred from galaxy number densities alone.
 As shown in Tables~\ref{tab:DESI32}--\ref{tab:SKA32}, we find that \( n_n \) can be constrained to better than 1\% across all redshift bins for both Euclid and SKA2.
 For DESI BGS, the constraints are slightly weaker, ranging from approximately 5\% at low redshift to sub-percent precision at higher redshifts.